MV Devon Belle II

-The MV Dartmouth Princess is a single screw passenger vessel, operating on the River Dart in South Devon, United Kingdom.
+MV Dartmouth Princess is a single screw passenger vessel, operating on the River Dart in South Devon, United Kingdom.
 She is mainly used on the Dartmouth Passenger Ferry service from Dartmouth to Kingswear, where she runs year-round as the main vessel.

 History

-Built as MV Devon Belle II for K J Bridge of Plymouth, where she operated from West Hoe Steps.
+The ship was built as MV Devon Belle II for K J Bridge of Plymouth, where she operated from West Hoe Steps.
 In 1994 she was sold to G.H.
 Riddalls and Sons of Dartmouth.
 She was used on their cruises from Dartmouth to Totnes, and on circular cruises from Dartmouth.
 Shortly after being bought by Riddalls, her superstructure was extended to the stern.
 In 2000 the Riddalls fleet was bought by Dart Pleasure Craft Ltd and she was transferred to their fleet, with her former red hull painted blue.
 She was placed on the Dartmouth-Kingswear ferry, which operates in conjunction with the steam trains of the Paignton and Dartmouth Steam Railway which is owned by the same company.